Overview

 What is the Play Project?

 The PLAY Project is an evidence-based autism intervention program developed by Rick Solomon, MD, a Developmental and Behavioural Pediatrician.
-The PLAY Project is devoted to helping parents develop a better connection with their child through play and helping the child to improve their language, development, behaviour and social skills.
+The PLAY Project is devoted to helping parents develop a better connection with their child through play and helping the child to improve their communication, development, regulation and social skills.

-The PLAY Project Home Consulting Program offers support and training for families of young children with autism in the home setting or in our clinic.
-Parents are coached by certified PLAY Consultants under the supervision of licensed speech-language pathologists or occupational therapists to implement methods and techniques that are effective, fun, and useful in day-to-day interactions with their child.
+The PLAY Project offers support and training for families of young children with autism in the home setting or in our clinic.
+Caregivers are coached by certified PLAY Consultants under the supervision of licensed speech-language pathologists, psychotherapists or occupational therapists to implement methods and techniques that are effective, fun and useful in day-to-day interactions with their child.

 How does the PLAY Project help my child?

-You are your child’s first and best teacher and you know your child better than anyone else.
-The PLAY Project is a parent-mediated model of treatment, meaning that we train you to interact with your child to better facilitate their development.
-The PLAY Project consultant assesses your child’s developmental and behavioural changes at each visit.
-The assessment is used to develop the child’s individualized play plan which includes a set of techniques and activities designed to help your child reach these outcomes:
+The PLAY Project is a caregiver-mediated program, meaning that we support you to develop strategies to facilitate your child’s development.
+Your PLAY consultant assesses your child’s developmental progress at each visit.
+The assessment is used to develop the child’s individualized play plan which includes techniques and activities designed to help your child.
+Goals of the PLAY Project include:

 What is a typical PLAY visit like?

-Your PLAY Project Consultant coaches you in the PLAY Project methods, principles and techniques so you can help deliver the intervention with your child throughout your everyday interactions.
-During visits, you and the PLAY project Consultant work with your child.
+Your PLAY Consultant coaches you in the PLAY Project principles, methods and techniques so you can work with your child throughout your everyday interactions.
+During visits, you and the PLAY Consultant collaborate on practical ways to support your child through everyday interactions and activities.
 Siblings and other caregivers are welcome to join in the play-based activities too.
 Our Consultants show you practical way of making every interaction with your child a growing and learning experience.
-To keep your child’s autism intervention at the high intensity level, we recommend 2 hours per day of PLAY-time between caregiver and child; this can usually be done in multiple 15-20 minute sessions.
-Families report that this time is enjoyable and does fit in to their schedules.
-We can also provide training to childcare workers/nannies to allow them to complete these sessions.
+We can also provide training to childcare workers/nannies to allow them to use strategies while working with your child.

 How long is a PLAY Project Session?